 Click on the headings below for specific recommendations.

 Have complete and accurate instructions and criteria

-It is not uncommon for students to give up on discussions (and other assignments) because the instructions for the task are not clear or have not been updated for changes in other places.
+It’s not uncommon for students to give up on discussions (and other assignments) because the instructions for the task aren’t clear or haven’t been updated for changes in other places.
 This includes clear instructions for both their initial participation and the following discussion.

 Make sure you also provide clear criteria for success.
 Remember from the TILT model that the criteria are not the same as the task.
 Unless you are grading complete/incomplete, there will be some level of quality included in the criteria.
 The criteria should let the student know what your expectations are for successful work beyond following the basic instructions.

 Encourage students to reflect on learning from discussions